pmarki/plasmoid-button/README.md

   - On script should exit with 0, otherwise icon be change to red (test it by adding On script `sleep 5; exit 1`)
   - Off script exit code is not taken into account
-  - By default plasmoid shows red (Off) icon when started, this can be easly changed: set Status script `exit 0` to run once on startup
+  - By default plasmoid shows red (Off) icon when started, this can be easily changed: set Status script `exit 0` to run once on startup

 ## Maybe in a future